rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 Before you can start compiling the SlicerROS2 module, you will need:

+* Some knowledge of Linux, CMake and ROS 2.
 * Ubuntu Linux with `ROS 2 <https://www.ros.org>`_ (tested using
   ubuntu 20.04 and ROS 2 Galactic).
-* Slicer built from source is required to build an extension, see `Slicer build instructions
+* Slicer 3D built from source is required to build an extension, see `Slicer build instructions
   <https://slicer.readthedocs.io/en/latest/developer_guide/build_instructions/linux.html>`_.
   Before you start compiling Slicer, make sure we use the